Latvian lats: First lats, 1922–1940

 The ℒ︁𝓈 5 coin, introduced on Christmas of 1929, became a popular symbol of independence during the Soviet era.
 The coin was designed by Rihards Zariņš.

 ℒ︁𝓈 20 banknote issued 1935 (obverse).

 The first lats (symbol: ℒ︁𝓈) was first introduced on 3 August 1922, replacing the first Latvian ruble at a rate of ℒ︁𝓈 1 = Rbls 50.
 The lats was pegged against the gold standard from its introduction until 28 September 1936, when it was pegged against the British pound sterling at a rate of 1 £ = 25,22 ℒ︁𝓈.
 However, as the pound still retained the standard, a link of sorts existed until 1940.
+As Formally, the peg against the pound was in effect until 26 September 1939, when it was abolished to the decline of the pound due to the Second World War and the lats became a floating currency, regulated only if the exchange rate against the US dollar or the Swedish krona fluctuated for more than 5%.

 On 17 June 1940, Latvia was occupied by the USSR.
 After the dismantling of the Bank of Latvia and its replacement with the Latvia Republican Office of the Gosbank on 10 October, the Soviet ruble was introduced alongside the lats on 25 November 1940 at par, although the real monetary value of the ruble was about a third of the lats.
 Thus both wages and prices were gradually raised to devalue the lats from June to November 1940.
 To lessen the effect of the exodus of goods sent by Soviet occupational personnel to the USSR, taking advantage of the new exchange rate, buyer limits for various goods were introduced.

 Although the Soviet authorities initially pledged not to abolish the lats, it was taken out of circulation without prior warning at 13:05 on 25 March 1941, simultaneously nationalising all deposits larger than ℒ︁𝓈 1000.
 A part of the Latvian gold, silver and currency reserves were sent to Moscow at the start of the occupation.